 The best filing cabinet in the world fails if you don't maintain the system.
 Here's what actually keeps things organized:

 Review your system quarterly.
 Pull outdated documents.
-Shred what you no longer need.
+Shred what you no longer need using paper shredders for small businesses.
 Reorganize categories that have grown too large.
 This prevents your cabinet from becoming a black hole.

 Keep a master list.
 Either on paper in the front of your cabinet or digitally.
 List your main categories and what goes in each.
 This helps you remember your system six months from now.